Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ## Before you start

-You must have a published product to a marketplace.
-Refer to [Publish to marketplace](/docs/manage_marketplace/publish_to_marketplace/).
+You must have a published product in the Marketplace.
+Refer to [Publish to Marketplace](/docs/manage_marketplace/publish_to_marketplace/).

 ## Objectives

-Learn how to create Marketplace subscription and request access/credentials to resources, including:
+Learn how to create a Marketplace subscription and request access / credentials to resources, including:

-* Subscribing to a product
+* Subscribe to a product
-* Requesting access to a product resource
+* Request access to a product resource
-* Requesting product resource credentials
+* Request product resource credentials

 ## Concepts

-2 personas are identified:
+Two personas are identified:

-* A subscription manager: this persona is responsible for creating/updating the subscription
+* Subscription manager: responsible for creating /updating the subscription
-* A developer: this persona is responsible for designing application(s) that are using subscription and accessing services that belongs to a product
+* Developer: responsible for designing application(s) that use subscriptions and access services that belongs to a product

+### Terminology

 **Product**: group of linked assets that create a business capability.

 **Subscription**: authorization to manipulate a product under a plan condition.
-Based on the subscription plan, fees might apply and the subscription manager is required to pay these fees.
+Based on the subscription plan, fees might apply, which are required to be paid by the subscription manager.

-**Application**: represents one or multiple business facet of a products that a consumer will use.
+**Application**: represents one (or multiple) business facet of a product that a consumer will use.

 **Access request**: represents an authorization to use certain services for an application under the constraint of a subscription plan.

-**Credentials**: API Key or Oauth client credential/secret to allow the access to a service.
+**Credentials**: API Key or Oauth client credential / secret to allow access to a service.

-## Flow overview to get access to a product service
+## Get access to a product service

-To be able to consume APIs from Marketplace, severals steps are needed:
+To consume APIs from the Marketplace, you must:

-* Step 1: subscribing to a product
+* Step 1: subscribe to a product
-* Step 2: creating an application
+* Step 2: create an application
-* Step 2: requesting access to a resource
+* Step 2: requeste access to a resource
-* Step 4: requesting credentials that will allow an application to consume a resource
+* Step 4: requeste credentials that will allow an application to consume a resource

-### Subscribing to a product
+### Step 1: Subscribe to a product

 Anyone can subscribe to a product with the following role restrictions: